rkgallaway/learning-journal-102d5/README.md

 # Ryan Gallaway's Learning Journal

-I will add my notes here
+I love the idea of growth mindset.
+Perhaps I cannot *yet* but I **can learn more**.
+- welcome everyone!
+- :+1:

 ### TODO list
-- learn the things
+1. learn the things
-- publish to the web
+2. publish to the web